-- RULE 38.
-Application of rules.-All provisions of these rules applying to bills shall apply also to resolutions, memorials and petitions. - RULE 39.
-Form and copies of bills.-(a) Unless variation is authorized by the Committee on Rules and Operation of the Senate, bills submitted for introduction shall be in a computer-typed form prepared by the Legislative Services Office.
-When a bill which is introduced is not in the prescribed form, the Principal Clerk shall cause the bill to be retyped in the prescribed form, and the retyped copy shall become the official copy of the bill for all purposes.
-The original bill shall then be returned to the introducer of the bill and shall not become a part of the records or documents of the Senate.
+RULE 38.
+Application of rules. - All provisions of these rules applying to bills shall apply also to resolutions, memorials, and petitions.

+RULE 39.
+Form and copies of bills. - (a) Unless variation is authorized by the Committee on Rules and Operations of the Senate, bills submitted for introduction shall be in a computer-typed form prepared by the Legislative Services Office and approved by the Committee on Rules and Operations of the Senate.

-(b) Whenever a bill is introduced, 25 copies shall be submitted to the Principal Clerk.
-Any bill submitted without the required number of copies shall be immediately returned to the introducer.
+(b) Whenever a bill is filed 25 copies shall be submitted to the Principal Clerk.
+Any bill submitted without the required number of copies shall be immediately returned to the primary sponsor.

 RULE 39.1.
-Public and local bills; availability of copies of bills.-A public bill is a bill affecting 15 or more counties.
+Public and local bills; availability of copies of bills. - A public bill is a bill affecting 15 or more counties.
 A local bill is one affecting fewer than 15 counties.
 No public bill and, upon objection by a member, no local bill may be considered unless copies of the bill have been made available to the entire membership of the Senate.

 RULE 40.
-Introduction of bills.-(a) Every bill filed for introduction shall contain on the outside cover the title of the document and the name of the Senator or Senators presenting it.
-Bills shall be delivered by the primary sponsor of the document or with the prescribed authorization form signed by the primary sponsor to the office of the Senate Principal Clerk who shall receive them during regular session according to the following schedule:
+Introduction of bills. - (a) Every bill filed for introduction shall contain on the outside cover the title of the document and the name of the Senator or Senators presenting it.
+Bills shall be delivered by the primary sponsor of the document, or by that member's legislative assistant with the prescribed authorization form signed by the primary sponsor and by that member's legislative assistant to the Office of the Senate Principal Clerk who shall receive them during regular session according to the following schedule: